The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Results

-The results discussed so far suggest that higher values of adhesion force at the entrance of the pore and lower ones at the exit can favour the transmigration.
-If, alternatively, the adhesion between the droplet interface and the surface of the pillars is uniform everywhere the crossing can be inhibited, as shown in Movie M5 where $\lambda\simeq 0.5$, $\zeta=-8\times 10^{-4}$ and $\gamma_L=\gamma_R=0.03$.
+The results discussed so far suggest that higher values of adhesion force at the entrance and lower ones at the exit of the gap can favour the transmigration.
+If, alternatively, the adhesion between the droplet interface and the surface of the pillars is uniform everywhere the crossing can be inhibited, as shown in Supplementary Movie 5 where $\lambda\simeq 0.5$, $\zeta=-8\times 10^{-4}$ and $\gamma_{\textrm{L}}=\gamma_R=0.03$.
 Once again, a series of shape modifications, driven by a combination of contractility, elastic deformations of polarization and fluid interface plus adhesion forces, allows the active droplet to squeeze into the pore.
-However, higher values of $\gamma_R$ at the exit of the constriction prevent the migration, permanently sequestering the droplet in the middle of the gap.
-Note that this outcome is in agreement with the constraint on $\gamma_R$, since here $\gamma_R>\gamma_{c,R}$.
+However, higher values of $\gamma_{\textrm{R}}$ at the exit of the constriction prevent the migration, permanently sequestering the droplet in the middle of the gap.
+Note that this outcome is in agreement with the constraint on $\gamma_{\textrm{R}}$, since here $\gamma_{\textrm{R}}>\gamma_{\textrm{max,R}}$.